roqvist/strife-actix-demo/README.md

 ### Verify TailwindCSS 4 CLI
 This project uses the standalone [TailwindCSS 4 CLI](https://github.com/tailwindlabs/tailwindcss/releases/latest) to search through source code and generate a CSS.
 This is performed by the Rust build script (`build.rs`) from `input.css`.

-Make sure that the TailwindCSS CLI is available or modify the command in `build.rs` to use whatever method you want to generate the CSS.
+Make sure that the TailwindCSS CLI is available with `tailwindcss` or modify the command in `build.rs` to use whatever method you want to generate the CSS.

 ### Build or run
 #### Without JS/realtime preview